diya-agrawal1/SignSense-AI/README.md

 SignSense AI is a browser-based application that helps users learn **American Sign Language (ASL) fingerspelling** through real-time recognition and intelligent visual feedback.

 Unlike conventional sign language learning resources that rely on static images or cloud-based processing, SignSense AI performs the complete recognition pipeline **entirely on-device**.
-This enables low-latency predictions, offline accessibility, and complete privacy, as no camera frames are transmitted outside the user's device.
+This enables low-latency predictions, offline accessibility (after first load), and complete privacy, as no camera frames are transmitted outside the user's device.

-The application combines **MediaPipe Hands** for real-time hand landmark detection with a **custom-trained lightweight MLP classifier** for ASL alphabet recognition.
+The application combines **MediaPipe Hands** for real-time hand landmark detection, a **custom-trained lightweight MLP classifier** for ASL alphabet recognition, and an optional **on-device LLM** (via WebLLM/WebGPU) that rephrases feedback into more natural, encouraging tutor language.

 ---